The Respect for An Ambassador who portrayed ‘Turkish’ Ways of Life: Ogier Ghiselin de Busbecq

-The Socio-political Aspects of Gift Exchange towards Other Polities: Diplomatic, Economic and Symbolic Meanings of Gift Giving
+The Socio-political Aspects of Gift Exchange towards Other Polities: Diplomatic, Economic, and Symbolic Meanings of Gift Giving

-Frederic Hitzel who searches for the development of diplomatic gifts in the medieval and the Early Modern Ages and their evolution into new meanings states that gift-giving has been a vital part of diplomatic rituals since this was the first step to constitute harmony in relations.
-These gifts could alleviate to get the support of viziers to open their embassies in Pera.
+Frederic Hitzel who searches for the development of diplomatic gifts in the medieval and the Early Modern Ages and their evolution into new meanings states that gift-giving has been a vital part of diplomatic rituals since this was the first step to constituting harmony in relations.
+These gifts could alleviate to get for the support of viziers to open their embassies in Pera.
 Gifts also symbolized the power of a country and the desire for compromise.
 However, not presenting gifts was a humiliating manner in the court and ambassadors could be punished due to that reason.
 In the 18thcentury, gifts became the symbol of controlling Ottoman markets since after presenting gifts, the Ottomans imported them more and this caused the rise of foreign products in markets.
-Thus, gift-exchange deteriorated the Ottoman economy in its last centuries.
+Thus, gift exchange deteriorated the Ottoman economy in its last centuries.
 He also clarifies why the Habsburgs called their 30.000 ducats’ annual tribute as “Gifts to the Turks” (Türkenverehrung).
 This is because the term “gift” did not demonstrate any inferiority towards the Ottomans according to the Habsburgs’ mentality but shows a symbolic mutual gift-exchange although the reality is different.
 Moreover, his article supports some of its claims by using the contemporary ambassadors’ remarks of Busbecq.
 To exemplify, French ambassador D’Aramon said that “we were treated nicely since we presented our gifts”.
-However, another French ambassador (de Codignac) was warned by Rüstem Paşa due to not bringing gifts.
-In brief, it can be said that gift-exchange in diplomatic treatment was highlighted not only by Busbecq but also other ambassadors.
+However, another French ambassador (de Codignac) was warned by Rüstem Paşa due to not bring gifts.
+In brief, it can be said that gift-exchange in diplomatic treatment was highlighted not only by Busbecq but also by other ambassadors.

 Derya Ocak’s thesis introduces the act of giving gifts as “a symbolic act” in diplomacy and “a transmitter” which symbolizes mostly authority and hierarchy in the 16th Ottoman and European world.
 She aims to show what sort of messages was transmitted with gift exchange in the example of the prince of Transylvania (Istvan Bathory) for five years.
 There are three main chapters that elucidate the forms of gift-giving between the two polities.
-Ocak begins with the overall situation of Transylvania and puts forward that Transylvania was the most privileged principality since it was received the most valuable gifts from the sultans among other vassal states.
+Ocak begins with the overall situation of Transylvania and puts forward that Transylvania was the most privileged principality since it received the most valuable gifts from the sultans among other vassal states.
 In return for symbolic gifts of sultans like insignia and ‘Ahdname, the principality paid the gift of tribute in addition to other precious gifts.
-In this reciprocal relationship, the thesis ends with highlighting other cultural exchanges also became possible apart from gift-giving.
+In this reciprocal relationship, the thesis ends by highlighting other cultural exchanges also became possible apart from gift-giving.

 And she vividly enlightens the political usage of reciprocal gifts in using the Venetian archival records.
 These records like letters and travel notes could not be restricted to bilateral political relations.
 Venetian ambassadors wrote also their ideas on the Ottoman bureaucracy and palatial life in the examples of Sokollo Mehmet Pasha and Nur Banu Sultan.
 These two figures after the reign of Suleiman I assisted the Venetian ambassadors to accept their requests in exchange for their valuable gifts including world maps, wall clocks, and purebred animals.
 So, gift exchange gained an administrative function in addition to signifying symbolic and economic value.
 Thus, the usage of Venetian testimonies greatly contributes to Busbecq’s reports to find and understand similarities and differences between the Venetian and the Habsburgs’ understanding of gift exchange.